-My favorite recipe of my grandmother, the Chilean fricassee, every time I visited my grandmother Adriana this was the food she prepared for me.
-When I was little, fricassee days were my favorite because I always steal some potatoes fries or a freshly made croutons.
-My mother was a working mother; I spend lots of time with my grandma growing up.
+Today I’m sharing my favorite recipe with my grandmother: Chilean fricassee.
+Every time I visited my grandmother Adriana, this was the food she prepared for me.
+When I was little, fricassee days were my favorite because I always stole some potatoes, fries, or freshly made croutons.
+My mother worked long hours, so I spent lots of time with my grandma growing up.

-Nine years ago?my grandmother died and had always wanted to do fricassee, but for some reason, I could not, now her birthday is coming, June 5, and finally, I did it and told the whole story to my daughters.
-My grandmother met my oldest daughter only by ultrasound; she died suddenly days after my daughter was born here in the U.S.A.
+My grandmother died in 2005, and I had always wanted to do fricassee, but for some reason, I could not, now that her birthday is coming on June 5.
+Finally, I did it and told the whole story to my kids.
+My grandmother met my oldest kid only by ultrasound; she died suddenly, only days after my first kid was born here in the U.S.A.

-The fricassee is?rich as I remembered,?and delicious, food from the heart.
+The fricassee is as flavorful as I remembered and delicious, food from the heart.

 - 1 onion